 Many multimedia artists are exploring the possibilities of custom design carpet for their artistic expression, including Danish artist John Korner whose work 'Tsunami' features a “wave” of blue custom carpet.
 He has also since incorporated carpets in his 'Blue Bedroom' Project.

 As you can see, the interior design possibilities of custom design carpets and carpet tiles are as exciting as they are endless.
-Now you are feeling inspired and brimming with ideas, we turn to more practical issues you need to know about when specifying carpet in our next blogpost.
+Now you're feeling inspired and brimming with ideas, we turn to more practical issues you need to know about when specifying carpet in this blogpost.